Under 2 hours

-- After the putty has fully cured, turn on the water flow and check for leaks.
+- After the putty has fully cured according to the manufacturer’s instructions, turn on the water flow and check for leaks.

-- Immediately turn off the water supply to the leaking pipes and clean the area around the hole to be patched.
+- Turn off the water supply to the leaking pipes and clean the area around the hole to be patched.

-- Use a file to smooth any sharp edges that might cut through the neoprene rubber patch.
+- Use a metal file to smooth any sharp edges that might cut through the patch.

 - Apply the patch and repair clamp so it evenly overlaps the damaged section of pipe.

 - Tighten the clamps to seal the leak.

 - Turn on water supply and check for leaks.